 So a couple days later I got a couple questions, sent back my answers, and didn’t think much about it.
 Then, just before Thanksgiving, the article came out in Health Magazine, complete with excellent illustration.

 A few days later, it got translated into Dutch… then Turkish… then appeared on a Web sites in Nigeria and Australia and Malaysia… and Huffington Post… and yesterday, Time picked it up.
-[Update: Now ABC News has it in slide show form.]
+[Update 1: Now ABC News has it in slide show form.
+Update 2: Spanish, Croatian, Indonesian, and I think Hungarian. ]

 It may seen like a case of “Hey, I’m world famous!” but watching this piece spread in places I’ve never heard of, with no involvement on my own part, undermines that feeling.
 It’s a textual Roomba bouncing around the Internet’s kitchen.
 I’m just the cat dressed as a shark.